 A Greenpeace East Asia report has found that the largest supermarkets in Hong Kong, particularly Dairy Farm, the parent company of Hong Kong’s largest supermarket chain, Wellcome, have failed to implement substantial or innovative plastic-free policies.

 To put together the report, the researchers distributed questionnaires to the seven largest supermarket chains in Hong Kong according to market share and number of stores, including Wellcome, YATA, City’super, ParknShop, Fusion, U Select, Taste and Marks & Spencer.
 The supermarkets were assessed in terms of four aspects, namely ‘plastic-free policies’, ‘plastic-reducing measures’, ‘initiatives and innovations’ and ‘information transparency’.
 The group assigned the supermarkets with scores out of 100; Dairy Farm had a score of 15.5 and A.S.
 Watson, 27.1.

-Generally, the researchers determined that the performance of all chains are unsatisfactory and urged them to abandon excess plastic packaging as soon as possible.
+Generally, the researchers determined that the performance of all chains is unsatisfactory and urged them to abandon excess plastic packaging as soon as possible.

 Supermarket Initiatives and Innovations

 A.S.
 Watson, which owns ParknShop and Fusion, among others, has set up a refilling station where non-packaged personal and household items are sold and customers can bring their own containers.
 The group has claimed that the idea will be rolled out to other branches.
 They, as well as City’super and YATA, offer discounts to customers who bring their own containers to the cooked food section.
 A.S.
 Watson has also stopped selling plastic straws, but not other disposable plastic products.
 Other supermarkets have not followed their lead, and have no plans in place to abandon disposable plastic products.